What do you still need to do to be prepared for Christmas?

 Do you still have gifts to buy?
 Decorating to do?
 Cards to mail?
 Baking and cooking?
 Wrapping?

 There is so much to do between now and December 25.
-I imagine that most of us spent hours and hours getting ready for one of the biggest holidays of the year.
+I imagine that most of us spend hours and hours getting ready for one of the biggest holidays of the year.
 It takes a lot of time and effort to be prepared.

 Preparation is the theme of our scripture readings this week.